MaxDu17/PlayItByEar_Code/README.md

 The `environmentName` parameter sets the environment.
 Pick between `BlockedPickPlace` (occluded pick-place task) and `IndicatorBoxBlock` (occluded lift task).

 Set the `demo_root` parameter to demo directory.
 Other parameters to change include `episodeLength` and `episodes`.
-After running, the code will save the demos to a `.pkl` file that will be loaded by training code.g
+After running, the code will save the demos to a `.pkl` file that will be loaded by training code.

 # Simulation Training
 The imitation learning code is `imitationtrain_memory.py` with a `.yaml` configuration under the same name.